ElmarJ/waterlooplein-timemachine-gisdata/README.md

 # Amsterdam.1892.GeoJSON
 Project to reconstruct Amsterdam around 1880 in GeoJson.
 Data is used by the [Waterlooplein 3D project](https://github.com/ElmarJ/Waterlooplein3D).
+See [https://waterlooplein3d.nl] for more information about the whole project.

 ## Aim
 Reconstruct vector maps of Amsterdam around 1880.
 This project serves as the basis for a 3D Unity project, which makes it possible to walk through a reconstruction of Amsterdam around 1880.
 The current focus is on the Waterloopleinbuurt, mainly because this neighborhood is the most interesting (as it changed entirely), and also because I live there. :)